snegastud/JavaScriptTheory/README.md

 >To solve this problem, JavaScript introduced Promises.

 >A Promise represents the future result of an asynchronous operation.
 It doesn't return the result immediately.
 Instead, it waits for the operation to complete and finally returns either a successful response or an error."
+"So, instead of blocking the execution, JavaScript continues executing other code and processes the Promise once the response is available."

 **Can you give a real-time example?**